TechnicJelle/SoundImagery/README.md

 This project uses the [Bass Library](https://www.un4seen.com/), so please download the correct version for your operating system.

-All operating systems need the `bass.h` file.
+Both Windows and Linux require the `bass.h` file in the root of the repository.

 ### For Windows:
 Put the x64 versions of the `bass.dll` and `bass.lib` files in the root of this repository and execute `make run`